Cart

 Continuity vs Resistance — Side-by-Side Comparison

-Beep = good connection Displays a resistance value
+Resistance mode: Displays a resistance value in ohms.

 When Should You Use Each Function?